Skip to main content

 • Income-related Employment and Support Allowance

-• Tax Credits (the family's annual income before tax must be under £16,190)
+• Tax Credits (if the family’s annual income before tax is under £16,190)

-• Guaranteed element of State Pension Credit
+• The guaranteed element of State Pension Credit

 Children with additional needs

-• Have an Education, Health and Care (EHC) plan
+• have an Education, Health and Care (EHC) plan

-• Are receiving Disability Living Allowance
+• receive Disability Living Allowance

-• Are looked after by a local authority
+• are looked after by a local authority

 Families receiving Home Office asylum support